+Other notes

-Formerly referred to the Hospitals and Health Services Act 1927, the short title of which was changed to the Private Hospitals and Health Services Act 1927 by the Health Services Act 2016 s.
+1 Formerly referred to the Hospitals and Health Services Act 1927, the short title of which was changed to the Private Hospitals and Health Services Act 1927 by the Health Services Act 2016 s.
 261.

-3 Repealed by the National Health and Medical Research Council Act 1992 s.
+2 Repealed by the National Health and Medical Research Council Act 1992 s.
 54 (No. 225 of 1992) of the Commonwealth.

+3 Now known as the Private Hospitals (Licensing and Conduct of Private Hospitals) Regulations 1987; citation changed (see note under r.
+1).